nss-day-cohort-34/welcome-to-nashville-shred-octopus/README.md

   - Event Handling
   - Separating project components appropriately using modular development principles

+The application allows the user to search for things to do in Nashville within the following categories:
+  - Parks
+  - Restaurants
+  - Meetups
+  - Concerts

-Please follow the below to utilize the application:
+Please follow the below steps to utilize the application:
 1. On the repo's home page on Github, click 'Clone/Download', and copy the URL.
 2. Open a terminal and type 'git clone' followed by the project's URL.
-3. Start the application with http-server, Live Server, or other tool or your choice
+3. Use http-server, Live Server, or other tool of your choice your open the application in a web browser.
+4. Utilize the search boxes/dropdowns to look for things to do around Nashville.
+5. When results are displayed, click 'Save' to save an item to the itinerary.
+Only one item at a time can be saved for each category.